euruko/2022.euruko.org/src/sponsoring.md

 <small>
 ¹ Discount applies to [corporate virtual and in-person passes](/tickets)<br>
-² The booth area available is subject to availability at the venue.
-Higher sponsorship levels may get more space.
+² Sizes are approximate.
+The booth area available is subject to availability at the venue and proportional to the sponsorship tier.
 At each level booths are allocated on a first-come, first-served basis by purchase time.<br>
 ³ Provided by the sponsor for the in-person attendees.
 Deadline for the inserts TBD.
 </small>

-# Other opportunities available
+## Other opportunities available

 Do you have a fun idea?
 Let us know and we'll see what we can work out.
 For example, you could sponsor the lunch or coffee at the event.

+## Payment options

+Sponsorships can be paid for by SEPA or SWIFT bank transfer.
+Payment by credit card is also possible but subject to an additional 3% fee to cover card processing costs.

-# Contact us
+## Contact us

 Email [sponsors@euruko.org](mailto:sponsors@euruko.org) to inquire about sponsorships.
 Download the <a rel="noopener" target="_blank" href="{% link downloads/sponsorship-contract-2022.pdf %}">sponsorship contract</a> for terms and conditions.